asimen1/ext-messenger/README.md

 This step is **obligatory** and should be done as early as possible in your background page.

-\* If you're not working with npm or module packing, add the [library](https://github.com/asimen1/chrome-ext-messenger/tree/master/dist) via script tag and use
+\* If you're using npm or module packing, add the [library](https://github.com/asimen1/chrome-ext-messenger/tree/master/dist) via script tag and use `window['chrome-ext-messenger']`.
-_window['chrome-ext-messenger']_.

 #### 2) Init connections (in any extension parts).
 ```javascript